umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/content-picker.md

 For instance, if you are on the `Umbraco anno MMXXIII` node, the collection of content keys passed into the first query step will only contain the `Talks` content node.

-* First you can then query for the nearest ancestors of type `year`.
-This means the `2023` will be returned.
+* First, query for the nearest ancestors of the type `year`.
+This will return `2023`.
-* Next, you can query for the nearest descendants of type `stages`.
+* Next, query for the nearest descendants of type `stages`.

 When opening the picker on the `Umbraco anno MMXXIII` node, it will now show the children of the node on path `Codegarden => 2023 => Stages`.